July 19-22, 2017

 The camp offers many performance opportunities and individual lessons from music educators and professionals, as well as daily recreational activities.
 For details, visit rushmoremusiccamp.com or follow the camp on Facebook.

-Greetings from Dr. Rolf Olson, director of bands at Northern State University!
 The NSU Band Clinic is the longest-running band festival in South Dakota.
-The one-day festival consists of two student festival bands and the NSU Symphonic Band, along with workshops for students and directors.
-The 125 to 175-piece clinic bands are equal in size and balance and rehearse during the morning and early afternoon.
+The festival consists of two student festival bands and the NSU Symphonic Band, along with workshops for students and directors.
+The 125- to 175-piece clinic bands are equal in size and balance and rehearse during the morning and early afternoon.

-Several exciting changes will enhance the clinic/festival this year.
-Each student will receive a T-shirt, which should be worn at the concert.
-We will also offer a catered lunch on campus for students and directors, giving them a chance to see other parts of campus and visit with NSU band students.
-Finally, the concert will take place in the beautiful new Johnson Fine Arts Center Main Theater, offering a wonderful visual and aural experience to complete the day.
+Each student will receive a T-shirt to wear at the concert.
+We also offer an on-campus catered lunch for students and directors, giving them a chance to see other parts of campus and visit with NSU band students.
+Finally, the concert will take place in the beautiful new Johnson Fine Arts Center Main Theater.

 The clinic begins with check-in at 8 a.m. and culminates with a concert at 3 p.m.

-- We can accept late registrations; however, we cannot guarantee names will make the program after the cutoff date, which is 5 p.m., Nov.
-1. The clinic fee is $15 per student, payable to NSU Band Clinic and sent to Laura Haar, NSU Music, 1200 S. Jay, Aberdeen, S.D.
+- We can accept late registrations; however, we cannot guarantee names will make the program after the cutoff date.
+The clinic fee is $15 per student, payable to NSU Band Clinic and sent to Laura Haar, NSU Music, 1200 S. Jay, Aberdeen, S.D.
 57401.

 - The NSU Band Clinic will recognize four-year participants.
-Please indicate the number of years your students have participated in the clinic when you register your students.
 Four-year participants will receive an NSU music scholarship.